steveschnepp/blog.pwkf.org/_posts/2022-09-18-always-optimize-for-dummies.md

 ## Relevant coding-style examples

-I obviously gathered some coding-style idiosyncraties that fit very well in that context.
+I obviously gathered some coding-style idiosyncrasies that fit very well in that context.
 It also has the nice side effect of making wrong code *obviously* wrong.